 Immunology at AbbVie: In the Lab with Lisa Olson

-LO: When I walk through the halls of our Bioresearch Center in Worcester, Massachusetts, I am inspired by the stories from patients whose lives have been changed and transformed by our treatments,
+LO: When I walk through the halls of our Bioresearch Center in Worcester, Massachusetts, I am inspired by the stories from patients whose lives have been changed and transformed by our treatments.

-With that in the back of our minds, we keep searching and experimenting to find the next big advancement in science that could lead to the discovery of treatments for other diseases.
+With that in the back of our minds, we keep searching and experimenting to find the next big advancement in science that could lead to treatments for other diseases.

 Visit the Pipeline section for more information on AbbVie’s focus in Immunology.

 Call: + 1 847-937-3998